-The Mandate imposes a substantial burden on individuals and organizations, including the Catholic Plaintiffs here, who firmly oppose having to subsidize, provide, and/or facilitate sterilization, contraceptives, and abortion-inducing drugs, and related patient education and counseling services, based on sincere religious beliefs.
-The Catholic Church's longstanding moral opposition to sterilization, contraception, and abortion does not stem from a tangential, minor point of doctrine; it is a core principle of the Catholic Church that these activities run contrary to a fundamental religious belief./ Plaintiffs' position on these issues is not something that can be carved out from their religious belief system.
+The Mandate imposes a substantial burden on individuals and organizations, including the Catholic Plaintiff here, who firmly oppose having to subsidize, provide, and/or facilitate sterilization, contraceptives, and abortion-inducing drugs, and related patient education and counseling services, based on sincere religious beliefs.
+The Catholic Church's longstanding moral opposition to sterilization, contraception, and abortion does not stem from a tangential, minor point of doctrine; it is a core principle of the Catholic Church that these activities run contrary to a fundamental religious belief.
+Plaintiff's position on these issues is not something that can be carved out from its religious belief system.
 As one writer has described it:

 [T]he Church's position on birth control is not a stand-alone item.
-From the Church's standpoint, its position on birth control is part and parcel of its commitment to the sanctity of life....
-This need to defend the right to life from beginning to end manifests itself in a cohesive body of beliefs that starts with contraception and runs through abortion, the death penalty, and assisted suicide./
+From the Church's standpoint, its position on birth control is part and parcel of its commitment to the sanctity of life. . . .
+This need to defend the right to life from beginning to end manifests itself in a cohesive body of beliefs that starts with contraception and runs through abortion, the death penalty, and assisted suicide.
+For Defendants to mandate that Catholic employers provide insurance coverage for services that are contrary to their basic religious tenets demonstrates a contempt by Defendants